ACADEMICS | ser-ninos

 11. Language assessments

 SER-Niños Charter School previously used the California Achievement Test (CAT) and the Spanish Assessment of Basic Skills (SABE) to assess student’s growth on grade level each year.
-The SABE was not normed this year so SER-Niños will begin using the IOWA and the LOGRAMOS.
+The SABE is no longer normed, so SER-Niños began using the IOWA and the LOGRAMOS.

 Final Eighth Grade Project